Vyral/base-template/_posts/2018-05-08-establishing-a-personal-brand-part-2-logos.md

 {% include pullquote.html %}

 Fortunately, getting a logo made doesn’t have to be expensive. **If you want something quick and low-cost, check out a company called Fiverr.** Fiverr is a platform for freelancers to sell their products and services for, you guessed it, just $5.
-Of course you can pay extra for rush jobs or “extras,” but the most I’ve paid for any logo using Fiverr was $15.
+Of course, you can pay extra for rush jobs or “extras,” but the most I’ve paid for any logo using Fiverr was $15.

 But don’t let the prices fool you.
 The artists working for Fiverr are truly skilled in what they do.
 For such a low cost, they definitely provide high-quality results.